stacktrace-nso/nonskating.club/content/guides/scorekeeper.md

 _Always_ make sure that your co-scorekeeper and scoreboard operator are aware of the star pass.

 Situations where an illegal or incomplete star pass occurs can be quite confusing.
 You should always watch and take your cues from your Jam Referee.
+TODO: elaborate

+End of period/game stuff

 ### Scoreboard Operator and Other Scorekeeper

+Confirming star pass count

 ## Paperwork Beyond the Manual

 Many experienced scorekeepers go beyond what's specified in the Statsbook Manual.

 It's a good idea to always write down your pivot's number in the margin of your score sheet, to the left of the Jam column.
 This ensures that when a star pass occurs, you have the information at hand.
+It also allows your paperwork to support the Penalty Lineup Tracker's during statsbook data entry.

 Some scorekeepers use "Dot System".
 Dot System is a way to annotate your paperwork with more information about the progress of the jam, which can help you keep track of scoring trips.
 This guide deliberately does not cover Dot System.
 You can read about it [here](TODO).
 We neither encourage nor discourage the Dot System.
-Some scorekeepers benefit from it immensely, while others find it a distraction.
 We encourage reviewing it and experimenting to find what makes you most effective.

+### Understanding the Statsbook

 ### Notating Substitutions

+## Common Paperwork Mistakes

 ## Score Corrections